Unity-Technologies/com.unity.selection-groups/Documentation~/index.md

    ![](images/SelectionGroupTools.png)

-# How does it work?
+# How does storing the data outside a scene work ?

 Unity has an API (GlobalObjectId) for creating a global identifier for objects in scenes.
 The Selection Group stores references to objects using this API, which is saved in an asset external to the project.
-This allows the same group to exist across the project, containing game assets and Game Objects from multiple scenes.
-When a scene is loaded, the Selection Group window will only list Game Objects that currently exist in that scene.
+This allows the same group to exist across the project, containing game assets and **GameObjects** from multiple scenes.
+When a scene is loaded, the Selection Group window will only list **GameObjects** that currently exist in that scene.